scrum-for-developers/worblehat-youtube/README.md

 All tests are executed via JUnit, but can be conceptually divided in unit and integration tests.
 They are bound to different Gradle tasks to be able to execute them individually.

-- To run the unit tests execute `./gradlew quickCheck`.
-This will execute the test tasks from the worblehat-domain and worblehat-web projects.
+- To run the unit tests execute `./gradlew quickTest`.
+This will execute the test tasks from the worblehat-domain and worblehat-web projects excluding integration tests.
 - To run acceptance tests only execute `./gradlew :worblehat-acceptancetests:check`.
   The acceptance tests spin docker containers for all required dependencies (Database & Browser) via [Testcontainers](https://www.testcontainers.org/).
 - To run all tests execute `./gradlew check`